DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 These 2 diagrams illustrate the difference in operation.

-The advantages of renting a turboprop aircraft
+The advantages of renting a turboprop

-• Short distances: Turboprops offer comparable performance to very light private jets over short distances.
+• Short-haul: turboprops offer comparable performance to very light private jets over short distances.
 Turboprops fly at a slightly lower speed than very light jets.
-In cruising speed, this gives an average of 500 km/h for propeller planes against 650 km/h on average for ultra-light private jets.
-However, the turboprop can fly at a low altitude, saving take-off and landing time and allowing a shorter route.
-Thus, the flight time is similar: a Paris Le BourgetGeneva flight in a turboprop aircraft will last as long as a flight in a light private jet, at a lower cost.
+At cruising speed, this gives an average of 500 km/h for propeller-driven aircraft, compared with an average of 650 km/h for ultra-light private jets.
+However, the turboprop can fly at low altitude, saving time on take-off and landing, and enabling a shorter itinerary.
+As a result, flight times are similar: a flight from Paris Le Bourget to Geneva in a turboprop aircraft will last just as long as a flight in a light private jet, at a lower cost.

 Pilatus PC-12, the most modern turboprop aircraft